glendonintendo/beer-app/README.md

 ### jQuery <!-- omit in toc -->
 [jQuery](https://api.jquery.com/), is generally used for it's helpful methods for DOM manipulation.
 Unfortunately, jQuery is only used as a prequisite for Foundations for this project.
 Instead of jQuery, native JavaScript is used to reference and make changes to the DOM.

+### Moment <!-- omit in toc -->
+[Moment](https://momentjs.com/), is used for creating date/time objects, formatting them, and adding them to weather cards so users can associate the forecast with the correct date.

 ### National Park Service API <!-- omit in toc -->
 The [National Park Service API](https://www.nps.gov/subjects/developer/api-documentation.htm) is used to get data about national parks in the United States and it's territories.
 That data is then used to populate park information, such as images and descriptions of parks, to the application.
 The location data from this API call is also used to get local weather data on that park from the OpenWeather API.